Dobatymo/rocketbeanstv-mediathek-downloader/readme.md

 ## Missing features (which I intend to implement in the future)

-- Does not download episodes belonging to show if they don't belong to a season
-- Does not retry failed download
+- Does not retry failed downloads
 - Download episodes by host
 - Download episodes by show/season name instead of ID
 - Events